-School staff should notify the designated safeguarding lead when they become aware of private fostering arrangements.
+School staff will notify the designated safeguarding lead when they become aware of private fostering arrangements.
 The designated safeguarding lead will speak to the family of the child involved to check that they are aware of their duty to inform the LA.
-The school itself has a duty to inform the local authority of the private fostering arrangements.
+The school itself has a duty to inform the local authority of the private fostering arrangements. notification form